alinalihassan/nordcloud-assignment/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Nordcloud technical assignment.
 The repository contains both the algorithm requested and the infrastructure/maintainability standards I would deem necessary and acceptable for collaboration and maintainability.
+If you have a question on why I did something in a certain way, please have a look at the [design decision](#🧑‍🎨-design-decisions) section below.

 ## 📃 Table of Contents